djberg96/archive-tar-external/README.md

 ## Known Issues

-### Solaris
-The tar program that comes with Solaris will not raise an error if you try to expand a file from an archive that does not contain that file.

 ### OSX
 It appears that the BSD tar that ships on Mac does not implement the -u option properly by default, and will add a file to the archive even if